ymichel/Geolocation-Plugin/readme.txt

 1. Editing a post
 2. Viewing the location in a post
 3. Showing all posts providing location information
-4. Showing all posts of a particular category by adding a custom field

 == Changelog ==